 Mayor’s Parade and Service

 THE FINISHED INTERPRETATION BOARDS

-This section shows the Interpretation boards that were on display at the Middlewich and Great War Weekend and formed part of the Winsford Salt Fair through our Towns Partnership between Winsford Town Council and Middlewich Town Council.
+This section shows the interpretation boards that were on display at the Middlewich and Great War Weekend and formed part of the Winsford Salt Fair through the Towns Partnership between Winsford Town Council and Middlewich Town Council.

-For our Event we wanted to collect together information on how Middlewich Urban District Council dealt with the Great War and the impact it made on our community.
-Stories of bravery, ground-breaking discoveries, the hard work on the ‘home front’ and the long-term problems the war caused for families and employment.
+For our event we wanted to collect information on how Middlewich Urban District Council dealt with the Great War and the impact that it made on our community.
+Stories of bravery, ground-breaking discoveries, the hard work on the ‘home front’ and the long-term problems that the war caused for families and employment.

 The six ‘main’ boards are the Middlewich view of the war and for this I am very thankful for all the hard work done by local historian Allan Earl for pulling all his research together.
 Editing these was a joy so forgive me for trying to keep as much information as I could on the boards!
 Together with designer Irene Inman we sought to keep the design of the WWI newspaper to relate the information.

-For the individual boards these were done in a different way, I wanted the design to stand out more as they were placed at other sites over the weekend and have individual information regarding the Waterways, Agriculture & Horticulture and Food.
+Individual boards were composed in a different way because I wanted the design to stand out more as they were placed at various sites over the weekend and to contain individual information about the waterways, agriculture & horticulture, and food.

 A special boat was at Canal Terrace ‘Lindsay’ the old working British Waterways narrow-boat came over with her volunteers from the Etruria Boat Group and crafters from the Nimble fingers.
 ‘Lindsay’ is also on a special mission to raise money to restore the historic sister boat ‘Keppel’.

 This section looks at Middlewich in a wider context, what was the town like on the run up to war?
 The selection of pictures and maps relate to how the town looked from around the 1900’s, the familiar background which was home to the many that served their country.